Kareem-AEz/DevFlow/README.md

 ## 🤝 Credits & Inspiration

-This project was inspired by the amazing work of **Adrian Hajdin** from [JavaScript Mastery](https://jsmastery.pro).
-His tutorials and approaches to modern web development have been invaluable in shaping this application.
+This project was built by following the Full Stack Web Development course by Adrian Hajdin [from JavaScript Mastery](https://jsmastery.pro/).

+The core structure, features, and implementation were guided by the course content, which provided a strong foundation for modern web development practices.

+I’ve also made several customizations and improvements to the original project to extend its functionality, enhance the UI/UX, and solidify my own learning through hands-on practice.

+Huge thanks to Adrian for his excellent teaching and well-structured tutorials.

 The NextAuth documentation trilogy?
 That's my gift to the community—born from countless hours of debugging and discovery.